ShahdElgaar/ShahdElgaar/README.md

-I am intrested in data analysis and transforming raw data into meaningful insights.
+I am inetrested in data analysis and transforming raw data into meaningful insights.
 I enjoy working with real-world datasets, focusing on data cleaning, exploratory data analysis, visualization, and building analytical models to support data-driven decision-making.

 I have experience using Jupyter notebook, Python and popular data analysis libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.